coder/docs/environments/editors.md

 ### Install JetBrains' IDEs

-JetBrains' IDEs can also be manually installed.
-Once you've followed JetBrains steps on how to install the editor, you will have to create a symlink and add it to the _$PATH_.
+You can manually install JetBrains' IDEs.
+After following JetBrains' steps for installing your IDE, create a symlink and add it to $PATH.

 The symlink names supported by Coder are: